Etiene/minimasproject/README.md

-# Mini Multi-agent system project
+# Mini multi-agent system project

 Created for a PhD application process